-This chapter is new in IPCC WGI assessment reports, in that it represents a contribution to the 'IPCC risk framework'.
+This chapter is new IPCC WGI assessment reports, in that it represents a contribution to the "IPCC Risk Framework".
 Within this framework, climate-related impacts and risks are determined through an interplay between the occurrence of climate hazards and their consequences depending on the exposure of the affected human or natural system and its vulnerability to the hazardous conditions.
 In Chapter 12, we are assessing climatic impact-drivers that could lead to hazards or to opportunities, from the literature and model results since AR5.
 This will particularly support the assessment of key risks related to climate change by WGII (Chapter 16).
-Despite the fact that impacts may also be induced by climate adaptation and mitigation policies themselves, as well as by socio-economic trends, changes in vulnerability or exposure, and external geophysical hazards such as volcanoes, the focus here is only on climatic impacts and risks induced by shifts in physical climate phenomena that directly influence human and ecological systems (Cross-chapter Box 1.3).
+Despite the fact that impacts may also be induced by climate adaptation and mitigation policies themselves, as well as by socioeconomic trends, changes in vulnerability or exposure, and external geophysical hazards such as volcanoes, the focus here is only on 'climatic' impacts and risks induced by shifts in physical climate phenomena that directly influence human and ecological systems.

-This chapter follows the terminology associated with the framing introduced in Chapter 1 (Cross-Chapter Box 1.2) and as found in Annex VII: Glossary.
+This chapter follows the terminology associated with the framing introduced in Chapter 1 (Cross-chapter Box 1.2: Baseline and reference periods in AR6) and as found in the AR6 Glossary.
 The highlighted terms below are introduced and used extensively in this chapter:

 - Indices for climatic impact-drivers: numerically computable indices using one or a combination of climate variables designed to measure the intensity of the climatic impact-driver, or the probability of exceedance of a threshold.
-For instance, an index of heat inducing human health stress is the Heat Index (HI) that combines temperature and relative humidity (e.g., Burkart et al., 2011; Lin et al., 2012; Kent et al., 2014) and is used by the NOAA for issuing heat warnings. - Thresholds for climatic impact-drivers: an identified index value beyond which a climatic impact-driver interacts with vulnerability or exposure to create, increase or reduce an impact, risk or opportunity.
+For instance, an index of heat inducing human health stress is the Heat Index (HI) that combines temperature and relative humidity (e.g., Burkart et al., 2011; Lin et al., 2012; Kent et al., 2014) and is used by the US National Oceanic and Atmospheric Administration (NOAA) for issuing heat warnings. - Thresholds for climatic impact-drivers: an identified index value beyond which a climatic impactdriver interacts with vulnerability or exposure to create, increase or reduce an impact, risk or opportunity.
 Thresholds can be used to measure various aspects of the climatic impact-driver (magnitude or intensity, duration, frequency, timing, and spatial extent of threshold exceedance).
 For instance, a threshold of daily maximum temperature above 35°C is considered critical for maize pollination and production (e.g., Schauberger et al., 2017; Tesfaye et al., 2017).

-The approach adopted here is consistent with the UN Sendai Framework for Disaster Risk Reduction 2015-2030, which aims to face disaster consequences (including but not limited to climate disasters) and reduce risks in natural, managed and built environments (Aitsi-Selmi et al., 2015; UNISDR, 2015).
-The classification of climatic impactdrivers in this chapter is largely consistent with the classification of hazards used in the Sendai Framework.
-However, the UNISDR hazard list spans a wider range of hazards inducing damage to society, including hazards that are not directly related to climate (such as volcanoes and earthquakes), which are excluded from the assessment herein.
-Furthermore, the UNISDR classification of hazards does not include mean climatic conditions, which are also discussed as climatic impact-drivers in this chapter.
+The approach adopted here is consistent with the United Nations 'Sendai Framework for Disaster Risk Reduction 2015-2030', which aims to face disaster consequences (including, but not limited to climate disasters) and reduce risks in natural, managed, and built environments (Aitsi-Selmi et al., 2015; UNISDR, 2015).
+The classification of climatic impact-drivers in this chapter is largely consistent with the classification of hazards used in the Sendai Framework, however, the UNISDR hazard list spans a wider range of hazards inducing damage to society, including hazards that are not directly related to climate (such as volcanoes and earthquakes), which are excluded from the assessment herein.
+Furthermore, the UNISDR classification of hazards does not include mean climatic conditions which are also discussed as climatic impact-drivers in this chapter.
 The first priority mentioned in the Sendai Framework is understanding disaster risk as a necessary step for action.
 Facilitating such an understanding is a clear goal of this chapter.